mahaputrailhamawal/PacMail/README.md

 After we have prepared the server that will be used to deploy the application, the next step we will create a CI/CD Pipeline using GitHub Actions to automate.

-### 1. Preparation
+### 3.1 Preparation

-Yang pertama, kita perlu melindungi `main` branch dari repositori kita.
-Hal tersebut dilakukan agar proses merge dapat dijalankan jika sebuah pull request sudah disetujui dari collaborator.
-Kemudian kita bisa membuat CI/CD Pipeline di dalam `.github/workflows` direktori.
-Di dalam direktori tersebut terdapat file .yaml yang akan digunakan menjalankan proses CI/CD.
+First, we need to protect the `main` branch of our repository.
+This is done so that the merge process can be carried out if a pull request has been approved by the collaborator.
+Then we can create a CI/CD Pipeline inside the `.github/workflows` directory.
+In this directory there is a .yaml file that will be used to run the CI/CD process.

 ![branch protection](docs/branch-protection.png)

 ### Continuous Integration

-Proses CI akan dijalankan jika ada pull request ke `main` branch.
-Pada proses ini juga dilakukan testing guna mengecek apakah aplikasi yang dikembangkan sesuai yang diinginkan.
+The CI process will be run if there is a pull request to the `main` branch.
+In this process, testing is also carried out to check whether the application being developed is as desired.

 ![ci process](docs/ci-process.png)